sahaniarun/gitops-deployments/integration/README.md

 | MinIO Glaciation Tenant API     | http://glaciation-tenant.integration/         |
 | MinIO Glaciation Tenant Console | http://glaciation-tenant-console.integration/ |

+## How to conect

+### VPN

+Get a VPN access to the cluster from Dell.
+There is not direct connectivity without VPN.

-## DNS workaround
+### DNS workaround

 Our Kubernetes cluster has no DNS server set up yet.
-To override it, add to your host file `/etc/hosts` the following configurations:
+To override it, add to your file `/etc/hosts` the following configurations:

 ```
 10.14.1.160 argocd.integration